lumi232/task_whiz/README.md

 This project is licensed under the [MIT License](LICENSE).

 ## Contact
-For any queries or feedback, please contact [Your Name](mailto:dhruv4386@gmail.com).
+For any queries or feedback, please contact [Dhruv Nagill](mailto:dhruv4386@gmail.com).